jeffpar/mandelbot/README.md

 Copyright © [Jeff Parsons](https://twitter.com/jeffpar) 2017.
 This is an open source project with no formal license.
 It may be freely reused in any derivative work, provided you include some attribution along with the above copyright.

-A few portions are copyright 2012 by Christian Stigen Larsen and licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0), Version 2.0.
-Those portions are color-related functions that are clearly identified in [mandelbot.js](src/mandelbot.js) and must be accompanied by the same Apache License if they are redistributed.
+Portions copyright 2012 by Christian Stigen Larsen and licensed under [Apache License](http://www.apache.org/licenses/LICENSE-2.0), Version 2.0.
+Those portions are clearly identified in [mandelbot.js](src/mandelbot.js) and must be accompanied by the same Apache
+License if they are redistributed.